aminul-saqib-sazim/Teebay-server/README.md

      - Manually check the output in each pane for any errors or failures.
      - If necessary, take screenshot of the screen and attach the screenshot to your pull request (PR).

-## Adding Audit Logging for a New Entity
+## Audit Logging

-To add audit logging for a new entity, follow these steps:

-1. Make sure `ENABLE_AUDIT_LOGGING` environment variable is set to `'true'`.
+Audit Logging is available as a feature in this repository.
+All database create/update/delete actions are logged in the `audit_logs` table.
+For this to work, we adopt the following approach:

+1. We control whether audit logging is enabled by using `ENABLE_AUDIT_LOGGING` environment variable.

-2. The audit logging subscriber is added to the `src/app.module.ts` file.
+2. `AuditLoggingSubscriber` is an event subscriber for Mikro ORM that listens for `onFlush` events.
+This is added to the `src/app.module.ts` file.

-3. Extend your new entity with `createdBy` and `updatedBy` fields.
-During CRUD operations, make sure to track `createdBy` and `updatedBy` using the logged in user.

-An example can be found in `src/common/entities/users.entity.ts`.
+3. `AuditLoggingSubscriberCreatorInterceptor` is registered as one of the global interceptors in `main.ts`, which is responsible for setting the logged in user in the `AuditLoggingSubscriber` context.
+Interceptors resolve after middlewares and guards resolve, and in our application, guards are responsible for attaching the user object to the request object after validating the access token.